mavajee/test__electron_build/README.md

 travis can build only for os-x and linux systems but for windows need use appveyor.

+## Require

+First you need setup Environment Variables for GITHUB_TOKEN.
+You can get token from github account settings.

+## How it work

+CI will make build when you push tags

 <!-- both travis and appveyor have simple ways to deploy app but make load builded files to one release from two different servies? -->

 <!-- if's for me some links -->